TEAC 5011 HSIE Curriculum 1

 Credit Points 10

-Description The subject build upon curriculum subjects in Human Society and its Environment (HSIE) for teaching in Stages 4 and 5.
-The subject will provide deeper opportunities to engage with the inquiry pedagogy.
-The specifics of the relevant HSIE NSW Education Standards Authority Years 7-10 Syllabuses and links with the K-6 curriculum will be analysed and critiqued as will current Australian and NSW educational/curriculum policies and priorities.
+Description The subject explores the key concepts and approaches in Human Society and its Environment (HSIE) education.
+The subject will provide deeper opportunities to engage with inquiry pedagogy.
+The specifics of the relevant HSIE NSW and Australian syllabus and curriculum documents will be analysed and critiqued.
 Emphasis will be placed on principles underlying HSIE such as Aboriginal and Torres Strait Islander perspectives, Civics and Citizenship, sustainability and heritage.
 Opportunities to engage in site and field studies within HSIE will be a strong focus within the subject.
 The subject will comprise critical exploration of current research particularly related to the development of pedagogical inquiry and concepts.

 Student Contribution Band HECS Band 1 10cp

-- Demonstrate understanding of HSIE NSW Education Standards Authority Stage 4 and 5 syllabuses and the effect upon syllabus implementation of current NSW and Australian educational policies and priorities.
+- Demonstrate understanding of HSIE syllabuses and the effect upon implementation of current NSW and Australian educational policies and priorities.

 - Demonstrate understanding of socio-cultural perspectives and pedagogical theories and approaches used in teaching HSIE including strategies that recognise, promote knowledge and develop cultural awareness of community connection, heritage and diversity of Aboriginal and Torres Strait Islander peoples.